 Adding proper punctuation makes it simpler for readers to understand what you are trying to communicate.
 An important aspect of social media is to effectively communicate with your audience.
 A simple way to get off to a strong start is using the right rules when it comes to punctuation.

-4. Set Expectations Right Away
+4. Set Accurate Expectations And Provide Value

 Let people know what they can expect right away.
 This doesn’t mean you have to give away details or the hook of the story however, you do want people to know what you are providing them.